 5. Peer Perception: This component takes into account the Perception of an Institution among Academic peers, Employers, and the General Public.

-Each institution is ranked based on its performance in these categories, and the rankings are published annually.
-NIRF rankings are widely used by students, parents, and educational institutions as a reference to assess the quality and reputation of Indian Colleges and Universities.
-They serve as a valuable tool for decision-making when it comes to choosing a Higher Education Institution in India.
+Each institution is ranked based on its performance across these parameters.
+In its 10th edition (2025), 7,692 institutions participated — up from 2,426 at launch — reflecting how central NIRF has become to India’s higher education landscape.
+NIRF rankings are widely used by students, parents, and institutions as a reference to assess the quality and reputation of colleges and universities across India, and serve as a valuable tool for decision-making when choosing a higher education institution.